 I used to soak in the hot tub at my gym after a workout and shower.
 But then two things happened: I noticed that my new bathing suits started to fade.
 Also, I got increasingly itchy when I got out of the hot tub.

 The targeted massage of a jacuzzi jet causes blood to rush to a muscle.
 Some people experience itching.
-However, if the sensation persists after you exit the jacuzzi, or a rash starts a few days after a soak, the problem could be caused by bacteria or a chemical imbalance in the jacuzzi jets or other parts of the jacuzzi.
+However, if the sensation persists after exiting the jacuzzi, or a rash starts a few days after a soak, the problem could be caused by bacteria or a chemical imbalance in the jacuzzi jets or other parts of the jacuzzi.

 In this post, we’ll look at chemical and bacterial problems that can cause itchiness and rashes—symptoms that can appear immediately or several days after jacuzzi use.
-Then we’ll explore solutions, so that you can enjoy a soak in the jacuzzi without needing to worry that your skin could get irritated.
+Then we’ll explore solutions so that you can enjoy a soak in the jacuzzi without needing to worry that your skin could get irritated.